luckydonald/pytg/DOCUMENTATION.md

 		- `retry_connect`: *optional*.
 How long, in seconds, we wait for the cli to answer the send command.
 Set to explicitly to `None` to use the global default timeout (`Sender.default_answer_timeout`) instead of the default timeout for the given command.
 To use the default timeout for that command omit this parameter.
 Default: default timeout for the given command
 		- `reply_id`: *optional*, this command is kept for compatibility.
 Please use the reply commands!
 Default: None.
 (Will be ignored by the CLI with non-sending commands.)
 	- Returns:
-		the parsed result using `pytg.result_parser.something` parser or raises an `pytg.exceptions.IllegalResponseExceptions`.
+		the parsed result using `pytg.result_parser.downloaded_file` parser or raises an `pytg.exceptions.IllegalResponseExceptions`.

 - `mark_read(peer)`: Marks messages with peer as read
 	- Arguments: